-FACULTY The Music Department includes 17 full-time faculty, many with doctoral degrees.
+FACULTY The Music Department includes 22 full-time faculty, many with doctorate degrees.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.

 ACADEMIC PREPARATION Intensive experiences in music study and performance are required in order to be eligible for consideration.
 Students are selected for admission by the music faculty through an audition/interview process.

-REQUIREMENTS FOR MAJOR The instrumental major (piano, organ, strings, wind and percussion instruments) in the Bachelor of Music curriculum takes 39 to 40 hours in the applied major and minor, 31 to 34 hours in music theory and history-literature and eight hours of ensemble, plus the Drake Curriculum and free electives.
+REQUIREMENTS FOR MAJOR The instrumental track (piano, strings, wind, and percussion instruments) in the Bachelor of Music curriculum takes 39 to 40 hours in the applied major and minor, 31 to 34 hours in music theory and history-literature, and eight hours of ensemble, plus the Drake Curriculum and free electives.
 (Hours vary according to each instrument; students should consult with advisers for specific number of hours.)